hallerpaul/sql/README.md

 # Paul Haller - SQL Tables + Queries
-See the sub-folders for table creation sql and queries!
-(Postgres 17)
+See the sub-folders for table creation sql and queries (Postgres 17)